duritong/ocp-handson-lab/content/index.md

 * What projects / namespaces are around?
 * What is running in these namespaces?

-To make things a bit more interesting, we have given you read access to the namespaces, that hosts this tutorial.
+To make things a bit more interesting, we have given you read access to the namespace, that hosts this tutorial.

 * Can you tell us how many instances are running of the "handson-tutorial" app?
 * Can you tell us how much CPU / memory it uses?